brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

     **Arguments**

-        * ``d`` : a node whose elements contain sampled MCMC values.
+        * ``d`` : node whose elements contain sampled MCMC values.
-        * ``monitor`` : a boolean indicating whether all elements are monitored, or a vector of element-wise indices of elements to monitor.
+        * ``monitor`` : boolean indicating whether all elements are monitored, or vector of element-wise indices of elements to monitor.

     **Value**